|

 ·

-for the horse not staying ground tied and for the inability to move
+not staying ground tied and for the inability to move or

 ·